 - Disability Status: See Virginia Tech’s ADA and Accessibility Services website for more information on disabilities, including the ADA definition of an individual with a disability.

-- Veteran Status: As a government contractor subject to the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, as amended by the Jobs for Veterans Act of 2002, 38 U.S.C.
-4212 (VEVRAA), Virginia Tech requests that applicants and employees self-identify their veteran status in order to measure the effectiveness of the outreach and positive recruitment efforts we undertake.
-Additionally, the university is required to submit a report to the U.S. Department of Labor each year identifying the number of our employees belonging to each specified “protected veteran” category.
+- Military Status: As a government contractor subject to the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, as amended by the Jobs for Veterans Act of 2002, 38 U.S.C.
+4212 (VEVRAA), Virginia Tech requests that applicants and employees self-identify their military status in order to measure the effectiveness of the outreach and positive recruitment efforts we undertake.
+Additionally, the university is required to submit a report to the U.S. Department of Labor each year identifying the number of our employees belonging to each specified “military status” category.
 See the United States Department of Labor’s website for more information.

 Virginia Tech asks applicants and employees to provide ethnicity and race information in order to measure our progress toward our university’s affirmative action plans.
 More information on race and ethnicity definitions is available on the HudsonMann Affirmative Action Knowledge Base.